 Why Networking Skills Still Matter for IT Professionals

-Applications rely on connectivity.
+Applications rely on connectivity; network connectivity plays a key role in application performance, uptime, and user experience.
 Cloud platforms depend on well-designed networks.
 Security controls are built around traffic flow.
 When something breaks, networking is often the root cause.

 For IT professionals, networking skills provide: